Poll: Which Count's World character needs the most development and attention at this point? Vote Now!

-Author has written 34 stories for Mario, Psychonauts, Metalocalypse, Harry Potter, Animal Crossing, My Little Pony, Adventure Time with Finn and Jake, and Raccoons.
+Author has written 35 stories for Mario, Psychonauts, Metalocalypse, Harry Potter, Animal Crossing, My Little Pony, Adventure Time with Finn and Jake, Raccoons, and Five Nights at Freddy´s.

 Birthday: September 6 (Virgo) 0-

 Sprechen Sie Deutsch?
 Want to read The Count's World in German?
-Visit scenic!
+Visit scenic www.fanfiktion.de!
 User Kiramaru-Terda is translating!

 A message to anybody who is interested in writing Super Paper Mario fanfiction in the same continuity or scenario as that presented in The Count's World: